osmlab/osmlint-osmium/validators/redundantTROneway/README.md

-# Missing roles in turn-restriction
+# Redundant TR in one way roads

 Detect redundant TR's in oneway roads